 Here’s a quick list of options for those looking to buy a SLR camera to get into photography, or treat themselves for being good this year by upgrading, or buying a gift for that special someone for their birthday, special day, or the next Christmas!

 What brand should I choose?

 I am a Nikon or Canon guy…not saying that Pentax, Sony, or Olympus make bad cameras, but I know that Nikon and Canon will always be making cameras…the others may drop their SLR’s if they aren’t profitable, and then you are stuck with useless equipment.

-I will list the various models, some info on them for comparison (megapixels, lens included, video features, price) Prices are taken from www.henrys.com and are in Canadian dollars.
+I will list the various models, and some info on them for comparison (price, megapixels, lens included, video features, articulated/movable viewscreen, any other notable functions) Prices are taken from www.henrys.com and are in Canadian dollars.
 Expect prices to drop for Black Friday and other sales until Christmas.

 I have to break the cameras up into two levels-Consumer and Pro-sumer.

 For those just getting into photography and want to photo general subjects, these are a good starting point.
 They are lower in price that should fit most people’s budget, and the money you save can be spent on other lenses, flashes, etc…

 If you want to get into more serious photography, you can always upgrade to a more advanced body.

 Nikon D3400 (Discontinued, but still can be found online) $650 24mp, 18-55 VR Full HD WI-FI built-in